gitjoelt/wssimbot/README.md

 To see this bot in action install Telegram Messenger and go here [https://telegram.me/WSSimBot](https://telegram.me/WSSimBot).
 Type /start or /wsshelp to begin.

-In addition to the bot itself, there is a website component where you can view transaction history of all users participating in the game.
+In addition to the bot itself, there is a website component where you can view transaction history, rankings, and other interesting information users participating in the game.
 [You can view that here](https://joeltersigni.com/wssimbot/).

 ### Code